-These buildings are used for short-term storage of waste before it is packaged or consolidated for off-site shipment to permitted treatment and disposal facilities.
-Waste can either be generated from routine operations, defined as ongoing industrial and experimental operations, or from non-routine, defined by that generated by remediation projects, facility decommissioning activities, or one-time events (e.g., lab cleanouts).
-In 2018, BNL generated the following types and quantities of waste from routine operations:
+can either be generated from routine operations, defined as ongoing industrial and experimental operations, or from non-routine, defined by that generated by remediation projects, facility decommissioning activities, or one-time events (e.g., lab cleanouts).
+In 2020, BNL generated the following types and quantities of waste from routine operations:

-- Hazardous waste: 4 tons
+- Hazardous waste: 2.8 tons

-- Mixed waste: 8 ft
+- Mixed waste: 30 ft

-- Radioactive waste: 1,021 ft
+- Radioactive waste: 2,454 ft

-Hazardous waste from routine operations in 2018 stayed consistent from 2017 generation rates, as shown in Figure 2-1a, based on stable generating activities over the year as compared to the year before.
-Mixed waste generation decreased from 2017 rates, as shown in Figure 2-1b.
+Hazardous waste from routine operations decreased during 2020, as shown in Figure 2-1a, mostly due to the Lab's limited operational status related to COVID-19.
+Mixed waste generation increase consists of lead shielding from C-AD beamlines, as shown in Figure 2-1b.
 The change is due to fluctuations in operations at BNL's accelerator facilities.
-Though the radioactive waste quantity shown in Figure 2-1c for routine operations decreased significantly from the year before, the change is still indicative of routine fluctuations of the generating process.
+Radioactive waste generation from routine operations has stayed consistent with 2019 generation rates, as shown in Figure 2-1c.

 BNL's inventory of legacy waste has been significantly reduced over the years.
 Figures 2-1d through 2-1f show waste generated from non-routine operations.
 Waste generation from these activities can vary significantly from year to year as various decommissioning and remedial actions are conducted.
-Non-routine waste generation in 2018 mainly consisted of hazardous waste associated with the demolition of Building 134.